wp-graphql/wp-graphql-tax-query/README.md

-#WPGraphQL Tax Query
+# WPGraphQL Tax Query

 This plugin adds Tax_Query support to the WP GraphQL Plugin for postObject query args (WP_Query).

 ## Pre-req's
-Using this plugin requires having the <a href="https://github.com/wp-graphql/wp-graphql" target="_blank">WPGraphQL plugin</a> installed and activated.
+Using this plugin requires having the <a href="https://github.com/wp-graphql/wp-graphql" target="_blank">WPGraphQL plugin</a> installed and activated. (version 0.0.15 or newer)

 ## Activating / Using
 Activate the plugin like you would any other WordPress plugin.